 When the dance is over, most people will applaud their partner and the other dancers.
 You should not stand in the dance floor and have a conversation.
 After all, another dance is about to begin!
 The male will escort the female back to her seat no matter who did the asking.
 This return of courtly manners is one of the greatest appeals of ballroom dancing.

 A few extras for good measure.
 Make sure you understand the dress code.
 You don’t want to show up in a pair of jeans when everyone else has on suits or dresses.
 Comfortable shoes are a must!
 The whole idea is to dance and you don’t want to dread every time someone walks over and asks you to be their partner.
 Keeping breath mints at hand is a great idea as you’ll be in close quarters with people for most of the evening.

 Remember that ballroom dancing should be FUN!
-At Fred Astaire Dance Studio, we work with students of all ages and abilities.
+At Fred Astaire Dance Studios, we work with students of all ages and abilities.
 Whether it’s group or private lessons, Fred Astaire’s teaching method will result in faster learning rates and higher levels of achievement.
 From Practice Parties to Guest Parties to Showcases, you’ll have opportunities to hone your skills and shine in the spotlight.
-Get started today by contacting a Fred Astaire Dance Studio location near you.
+Get started today by contacting a Fred Astaire Dance Studios location near you.